TomBombadilV/navigating-system-design/basics/key-characteristics.md

   <summary>Click to expand summary.</summary>

 - Easiness to operate and maintain the system.
-- Simplicity and spend with which a system can be repaired or maintained.
+- Simplicity and speed with which a system can be repaired or maintained.

 </details>